alexghenderson/redux-modules/README.md

 * `getReducers(moduleList)` Creates an object with the module names for keys and the reducer functions for values.
 Used to generate reducers that can be passed to combineReducers.
 * `createContainer(module)` Creates a connected function-as-a-child component for a specified module.
 * `connect(moduleMap)` Like react-redux connect, except takes an object with the names of the props for keys, and the modules for values.
 Will intelligently map the actions and state to the prop names provided.
 Used for creating higher-order-components.

+## Saga Utility function
+Note: These are exports from `@alexghenderson/redux-modules/saga`
+* `getSagas(moduleList)` Returns an array of sagas for each module.
+* `createRootSaga(sagasList)` Creates a root saga to pass to sagaMiddleware.run().
+Takes an array of sagas as a parameter (which can be created from getSagas).